I’m willing to wager that if you’re reading this article, you fall into one of two camps:

 I’m going to share them with you below.
 And note, every link to examples listed in this article is from companies I’ve worked with both at The Sales Lion and, now, here at IMPACT.

 This one comes straight from what Marcus calls The Big 5 (as do four others on this list).

 Have you ever searched online for how much you might pay for, say...anything?

 If you’re like everybody with internet access, you have — but how often do you get frustrated from not finding answers?

 Cost questions are so important to buyers, but so few companies care to answer these questions.
 In fact, they’re afraid to.

 Be the company that answers these questions.
 Cost articles are easy wins for traffic as well as conversions because they build trust.

-Note: Cost is so important to not only write about, but to get right, that I wrote an extensive article on the topic, How to Write a Cost Article.
+Note: Cost is so important to not only write about — but also to get right — that I wrote an extensive article on the topic, How To Write a Cost Article.

 Let’s say you’re thinking about picking up mountain biking.

 You moved to a new place with lots of amazing bike trails.
 You’re ready to explore your new surroundings and have fun while doing it.
-The only problem is...you don’t have a bike, nor do you know anything about mountain biking.
+The only problem is...you don’t have a bike, and you don’t know anything about mountain biking.